Frequently Asked Questions

 What is the warranty on Emergency Lights?

-Nylube warrants its Emergency Lights to be free from defects in materials, workmanship and functions for a period of two years.
-In addition, batteries and electronic modules that fail after two years will be replaced on a pro-rated basis for an addional five years.
+Nylube warrants its Emergency Lights to be free from defects in materials, workmanship and functions for a period of seven years.